Acidic (band): History

-Gossard, with childhood friend Ted Dubrawski (former bassist of ACIDIC) started performing together in their high school's rock band (Crespi Carmelite) before Michael formed the band now known as ACIDIC in his freshman year.
-In 2008, looking to add a drummer to their new group, they found Matt Whitaker at a rival high school (Loyola).
-Drummer Whitaker is a cancer survivor, having overcome leukemia when he was seven.
+Michael Gossard started performing together in his high school's rock band (Crespi Carmelite) with his childhood friend, Ted Dubrawski.
+Michael then formed the band now known as ACIDIC in his freshman year.
+In 2008, Matt Whitaker was added to the band after the two met him at Loyola High School.
+Whitaker is a paediatric cancer survivor, having overcome leukemia when he was seven.

 ACIDIC's debut tour in Southern California began in October 2008, at what was then the Knitting Factory in Hollywood, followed by the first of many appearances at the Whisky a Go Go.
 ACIDIC was a three-piece band with Gossard, Dubrawski, and Whitaker, but they soon added a fourth member, guitarist Andy Sabatine.
 Their early promotional efforts soon focused beyond their local shows but also on their first full self-released CD Ironic Dreams.
-In 2009, the band included new member, guitarist/vocalist Michael Thompson.
+In 2009, the band introduced a new member, guitarist/vocalist Michael Thompson.

 ACIDIC bridged 2010 and 2011 in Europe, on a New Year's tour with the Armed Forces Entertainment Network, performing at the US Army/NATO base Camp Bondsteel in Kosovo and Ramstein AFB and Spangdahlem AFB in Germany.
 The band also began a collaboration with producer John Ryan of Chicago Kid Productions (Styx, Santana, the Allman Brothers, Lynyrd Skynyrd, and more).